Setupad/Setupad-Prebid-Mobile-Integration-Documentation/kotlin_documentation/banner.md

 ## Adding a banner element to the layout

-In the layout file, associated with the class or fragment where the banner will be shown, ad this `AdManagerAdView`.
+In the layout file, associated with the class where the banner will be shown, ad this `AdManagerAdView` element.
 ```xml
 <com.google.android.gms.ads.admanager.AdManagerAdView
     android:id="@+id/adManagerAdView"